USDAForestService/gdalraster/CONTRIBUTING.md

 # Welcome

 We're glad you're thinking about contributing to this open source project of the USDA Forest Service, Rocky Montain Research Station.
-If you're unsure about anything, just ask -- or submit the issue or pull request anyway.
+If you're unsure about anything, just ask -- or submit an issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We welcome all friendly contributions.

+## Development practices

+[EditorConfig](https://editorconfig.org/) is in use in the development environment and a .editorconfig file is included in the repository.
+This will automatically tell popular code editors about the basic style settings like indentation, whitespaces and end-of-line markers for distinguished types of plain text files.

+[lintr](https://lintr.r-lib.org/) is in use in the development environment for static analysis of R code, and a .lintr file is included in the repository.

+[cppcheck](https://cppcheck.sourceforge.io/) is in use for static analysis of C++ code. **cppcheck** can be installed with various package managers (e.g., `sudo apt-get install cppcheck`), and may be used from the command-line.
+It is also integrated with many popular development tools including a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=NathanJ.cppcheck-plugin).

+All new functionality must include tests added to the automated test suite under `tests/testthat/`.
+Documentation for **testthat** is available at [https://testthat.r-lib.org/].

+Dynamic analysis of C++ code with [Valgrind](https://valgrind.org/) and [Clang Address Sanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) is done regularly during development, and before any new version release.
+These analyses are performed in GitHub Actions using the workflows provided by [rhub](https://github.com/r-hub/rhub/).

 ## Policies